Skip to content

 Hidden Fields

-Fields starting with _ (e.g., _ui, _cache) are hidden from AI and ignored by the schema — you can add them to any object regardless of its collection definition.
-Otherwise they behave like normal fields: they sync in real-time, persist to the server, support undo/redo, and are visible to all users of the Space.
+Body fields starting with _ (e.g., _ui, _cache) are hidden from AI and ignored by the schema — you can add them to any object regardless of its collection definition.
+Otherwise they behave like normal fields: they sync in real-time, persist to the server, support undo/redo, and are visible to all users of the space.
 Use them for UI state, positions, or other data the AI shouldn’t see or modify:

 title: 'My Article',